 The middle ground: Follow Kondo’s advice and start discarding the unnecessary (this really can’t hurt), but also take simple steps to lead a tidier life every day.
 Simple steps like immediately rehanging items you just wore or cleaning as you cook will make your life more organized and streamlined without having to donate your entire life’s worth of accumulated stuff.

 Conversely, McCartney says, “If you’re not messy in every area of your life, you’re missing an opportunity to be lazier.”
 She has a point.
 After a long day of work, we’d much rather binge on Netflix and eat Seamless sushi than start organizing our kitchenware.
-After all, studies say it’s counterproductive to work more than 55 hours per week—and that includes chores!
+After all, at least one study says it’s counterproductive to work more than 55 hours per week—and that includes chores!

 The middle ground: Call a friend, set the mood—a bottle of wine, your favorite sushi, a great playlist—and make decluttering a fun activity as opposed to a boring chore.
 Picture Carrie Bradshaw when she threw her “keep, toss, or donate” party.